Area codes 809, 829, and 849

 Area codes 809, 829, and 849 are telephone area codes in the North American Numbering Plan (NANP) for the Dominican Republic.
 Like all NANP members, the Dominican Republic uses country code 1, and has similar dialing procedures for dialing the ten-digit national telephone numbers, which consist of the area code, a three-digit central office code, and a four-digit line number.
-The three area codes of the country are organized as an overlay plan for a single numbering plan area (NPA), comprising the entire country.
+The three area codes of the country are organized as an overlay complex for a single numbering plan area (NPA), comprising the entire country.
 Thus, ten-digit dialing is mandatory.

 Area code 809

 Area code 809 was assigned in 1958 to Puerto Rico.
 In the 1960s, Bermuda and the Caribbean were added.
 Cuba, Haiti, the Netherlands Antilles, and the French West Indies decided not to participate in the North American Numbering Plan.
 Beginning with Bermuda in November 1994, and the Bahamas, Puerto Rico, and Barbados in 1995, several countries in the Caribbean received individual area code assignments from the NANPA, effectively splitting area code 809.
 By 1999, it was retained only by the Dominican Republic, following the departure of Saint Vincent and the Grenadines from using the area code.